cjohansen/m1p/Readme.md

 ### Where it gets interesting

-Greeting the world is all well and good, but what if we want to make our greeting more personal?
+Greeting the world is all well and good, but what if we desire a more personal greeting?
 Well, then we have to fold some data into the template before folding the result back into our data:

 <a id="ex2"></a>
 ```clj